Understanding Learning in Maker Classrooms

 Partnering up with Maker Ed as well as with the educators from Corte Madera School, CA, and Community Middle Charter School, VA, we explored the question “what does embedded assessment in maker classrooms look like?”
 Through a series of design workshops and trials in classrooms and afterschool programs, we designed Beyond Rubrics Toolkit.
 This work was supported by the National Science Foundation under Grant No. 1723450.

 Murai, Y., Kim, Y. J., Chang, S., Martin, E., Rosenheck, L., & Kirschmann, P. (2020, April).
-How do you know they are learning?: Perspectives of maker educators on assessment.
-Paper will be presented at Annual Meeting of American Educational Research Association, San Francisco, CA.
+How do you know they are learning?: Perspectives of maker educators on assessment [Paper session].
+Annual Meeting of American Educational Research Association, San Francisco, CA, United States.
+(Conference canceled)

 Kim, Y. J., Murai, Y., Kirschmann, P., and Rosenheck, P. (2019, November).
 Embedding Assessment in Hands-On Learning: What We Learned from Students and Teachers from Boston to Bangalore.
 Blog post shared on Next Generation Learning Challenges.